fdasilva59/Datascience-Sandbox-Installation/README.md

   - add domain  rstudio.YOUR_DOMAIN.COM to a domain CNAME with target YOUR_DOMAIN.COM     # Sub-domain to reach R Studio Server
   - add domain  hdfs.YOUR_DOMAIN.COM to a domain CNAME with target YOUR_DOMAIN.COM        # Sub-domain to reach Hadoop HDFS Admin page
   - add domain  cluster.YOUR_DOMAIN.COM to a domain CNAME with target YOUR_DOMAIN.COM     # Sub-domain to reach Hadoop Ressource Manager
   - add domain  jobs.YOUR_DOMAIN.COM to a domain CNAME with target YOUR_DOMAIN.COM        # Sub-domain to reach Spark Jobs Admin page (When Spark running)
+  - add domain  jupyter.YOUR_DOMAIN.COM to a domain CNAME with target YOUR_DOMAIN.COM     # Sub-domain to reach the Jupyter notebook (When Jupyter running)

 (You migh thave to wait 24/48H that DNS get updated over the internet to reflect these changes)